CarlosMecha/notifications/README.md

 ## Routes

-- `GET /:topic?`: Retrieves notifications by topic (all if topic is not set).
+- `GET /:topic?`: Retrieves notifications by topic (global notifications if topic is not set).
 The route accepts a query parameter `limit` with limit of returned records.
 Also, `requeue` could be specified and the retrieved messages won't be deleted.

 - `POST /:topic?`: Pushes a notification to the server.
-If the topic is not set, the default one will be assigned.
+If the topic is not set, the notification would be considered global.
 The body defines the payload of the notification. `Content-Type` header defines the format of the payload.
 Currently supported:

     - `application/json`: JSON payload.
 Default if the header is not provided.